telliott99/MySwift2/chapter6/types.rst

 Types
 #####

-So of course, Swift is strongly typed, but there are situations that arise where we may need to cast between types.
+As everyone knows, Swift is strongly typed, but there are situations that arise where we may need to cast between types.
 There is a nice example from the book of a base class ``MediaItem`` and derived classes ``Movie`` and ``Song``:

 .. sourcecode:: bash